vimode/quizzical-app/README.md

 - [x] Disable options/radio buttons on submit
 - [x] Style radio buttons and conditionally render label colors
 - [] Add category and difficulty tag on Quiz page for each question (must for random)
+- [] Update intro text to accomodate the new random

 ### Styling